 Address psychological, emotional issues

-Next, nurses study the questions that typically concern patients — fear of recurrence or changes in their sexual attractiveness — and learn clinically sound, compassionate responses.
-They become familiar with critical pathways and the issues they must chart following their visits — review of pain medication, drain function, and patient and spouse’s reaction to the surgical outcomes.
-The session culminates with cancer survivors sharing what furthered or hindered their progress in terms of their best and worst encounters with home care nurses.
+Next, nurses study the questions that typically concern patients fear of recurrence or changes in their sexual attractiveness and learn clinically sound, compassionate responses.
+They become familiar with critical pathways and the issues they must chart following visits review of pain medication, drain function, and patient and spouse’s reaction to surgical outcomes.
+The session ends with cancer survivors sharing what furthered or hindered their progress in terms of their best and worst encounters with home care nurses.